 Helen is an accredited mediator and restorative justice facilitator whose mediation skills are incorporated into her legal practice.
 Her calm, compassionate manner makes her an engaging, effective mediator and advocate.
 This is particularly appreciated when dealing with vulnerable clients and sensitive issues which frequently arise in her practice.

-Helen's mental health work covers patients detained under ss 2 and 3 as well as restricted patients, whether being transferred between hospital and prison or seeking discharge.
-Additionally, Helen represents patients or their Nearest Relative in proceedings where the displacement of the Nearest Relative is sought.
+Helen's mental health work covers restricted patients whether being transferred between hospital and prison or seeking discharge as well as patients detained under ss 2 and 3.
+Additionally, Helen represents patients or their Nearest Relative in proceedings where displacement of the Nearest Relative is sought.

 TW v London Borough of Enfield EWCA Civ 362